MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 Discussion types

-- **Small talk**: Not critical for achieving objectives.
-For example; common interests, expletives, socializing.
+- **Small talk**.
+Not critical for achieving objectives.
+For example, common interests, expletives, socializing.
-- **Functional**: Critical for achieving game objectives.
+- **Functional**.
+Critical for achieving game objectives.
 For example, coordinating strategy with your team.

-#### Chat length: Minimum requirements
+#### Chat length: minimum requirements

 Discussion types in game chat influence a wide range of reply types by a single user (from greetings/confirmation to instructional/descriptive).
 Once you’ve determined a primary discussion type for each screen, you can begin to make some broad assumptions about the type and length of replies.